tylerablake/website/_posts/2018-10-31-creating-modals.md

 **Note: You can only have 1 modal open at a time.
 You can not open 1 modal which opens a 2nd modal, you must close each modal before opening another one.**

-If you have any questions or comments feel free to leave them below and as always, stop by and check out the NativeScript docs :) [NativeScript Docs](http://docs.nativescript.org "NativeScript Docs Link")
+If you have any questions or comments feel free to leave them below and as always, stop by and check out the [NativeScript Docs](http://docs.nativescript.org "NativeScript Docs Link") :)